thebeachdev/notes-app/README.md

 # Getting Started

-- Navigate to the front-end Angular-app.
+- Navigate to the notes-app Angular-app.
 There you should build the project with `ng build`.
 Use watch to have live reload `ng build --watch`
 - The `/dist` will deposit into the nginx folder and be read by nginx when spinning up from the `docker-compose up` command.
 - next the only commands you need enter aftter that should be `docker-compose up`.
 It will build on the first time.
 - Navigate to `localhost:80` on a chrome browser.